Redesigning a financial services marketing website

 Alongside a tabbed alternative:

 The usability testing revealed that the tabbed navigation had a higher ease of completion rating of 4.6 out 5 (compared to 4.2 out of 5).
-After a few further tweaks to the design, we were able to present our validated design to the business.

-Collaborating on mid-fidelity mockups
+Collaborating on visual design

 Take a look around the live site, or explore this example screenshot: